ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 }

 ````
-As you can see, there is a @ManyToMany relationship that requires a `JOIN` with another table to fetch data.
+As we can see, there is a @ManyToMany relationship that requires a `JOIN` with another table to fetch data.
 The Repository class that fetches data from the table is as below:

 ````java